Can I Use Loop with a Red Loop?

-The first step is to understand why you are red looping.
-If you tap on the red loop, the Loop app will give you an error message indicating the issue.
+The first step is to tap on the red loop.
+The Loop app will give you an error message indicating the issue.
 The two most common error messages involve (1) failure to communicate with the pump/pod or (2) missing CGM data.

 If you are red-looping because of a failure to communicate with the pump/pod, you will need to re-establish communication with the pump/pod before you can loop again.
 To troubleshoot your red loop issue, you should follow the steps in Loopdocs Troubleshooting.